tlacher1/Project-2-/README.md

 * The index was reset to the name of the States.

 ### Load
 Using pgadmin, the three dataframes were used to create three relational tables.
 The three tables were representing CDC drug overdose, Medicare, and Medicaid data.
+Depending on research question, the data query can be run for aggregation of the three tables.